 This section of code shows a request to the Azure service and generates a response which is sent directly to the bot.
-This is so shaded at this point because Axios asyncron processes the messages and we can be sure that a response has already been received.
+The code is shaded like this because Axios processes the messages asyncronous and we have to ensure a response has already been received.
+The following code snippet shows this more in detail: